HOW CRAZY FOR CORNELIA GOT LEGS

 THE MAD MEN YEARS

-We created and produced the “Taste The World” campaign for Heineken, the premium beer sold in over 150 countries worldwide, from Manhattan to Martinique to Moscow and turned it into a global campaign for 154 markets.
+We created and produced the “Taste The World” campaign for Heineken ourselves from Manhattan to Martinique to Moscow and turned it into a global campaign for 154 markets.

 It ran for a record-breaking 15 years.

-So with my first novel, Crazy for Cornelia, I tested the book-to-film market in Hollywood.
-My agents at UTA auctioned Cornelia to Warner Books and New Line Cinema for $1,000,000 with Mark Johnson (Rain Man) producing and Robert Kamen (Karate Kid) adapting the screenplay.
+My first novel, Crazy for Cornelia, profited from a strong book-to-film market in Hollywood.
+My agents at UTA auctioned Cornelia to Rick Horgan at Warner Books and New Line Cinema for $1,000,000 with Mark Johnson (Rain Man) producing and Robert Kamen (Karate Kid) adapting the screenplay.

 But convincing readers to buy an unknown author?